kishankumar8/BASIC-PROJECT-/README.md

 # 3 -> Password generator .

-In this project  i uses simple level of python and random library ()for making password generator .
+In this project  i uses simple level of python and random library (for randomly)for making password generator .